 Annual price: 2000 kWh * 0.059 €/kWh + (12 months * 2 €) = 142 €

-Night-time electricity is a type of electricity contract where the price of electricity varies according to the time of day.
+For night-time electricity, the price of electricity varies depending on the time of day.
 Electricity is cheaper at night and more expensive during the day.
-The price difference is based on the difference in the price of electricity bought by the electricity companies on the exchange, depending on the time of day, which means that electricity at different prices can also be offered to customers.
+In the case of electricity bought by the electricity companies, the price of electricity from the exchange varies according to the time of day, which means that customers can also be offered electricity at different prices.

 In practice, night-time electricity is not a sensible choice for many apartment dwellers - except for those who use more electricity at night than during the day.

-In practice, however, night-time electricity mainly brings savings to the owner of an electrically heated detached house, where night-time electricity can be utilised by optimising the electricity consumption of the electric heating system for the night.
+However, night-time electricity can bring savings to the owner of an electrically heated detached house, who can take advantage of the lower price of night-time electricity by optimising the heating for the night.

-Seasonal pricing.
+Seasonal electricity has seasonal pricing.
 There are usually two different prices for seasonal electricity: the summer price and the winter price.
-Winter electricity is more expensive, due to increased electricity consumption in winter.
+Winter electricity is more expensive, due to the higher prices of electricity on the electricity exchanges in winter.

 Market priced electricity

-Market priced electricity is a type of contract where the price of electricity is determined by the Spot price on the Nord Pool power exchange (c/kwh).
-In the case of exchange electricity, the electricity is paid for according to consumption at a spot price, a margin from the electricity company and, depending on the contract, a fixed monthly fee.
+Market priced electricity is a type of contract where the price of electricity is determined by the Spot price on the Nord Pool power exchange (snt / kwh).
+In the case of exchange electricity, the electricity is paid at a spot price depending on consumption, a margin from the electricity company and, depending on the contract, a fixed monthly fee.

 Because of the fixed monthly fee, electricity from the exchange is often not the optimal choice for a small apartment.
 The advantage of exchange electricity is that electricity is always available at the current market price.